 See the 10 Best Accommodations in Palmerston North for Foodies for more information on our top recommendations.

 Travel time: 2 hours

-For more information about each activity, see 10 Best Accommodation in Wellington for Foodies.
+For more information about each activity, see the 10 Best Accommodations in Wellington for Foodies.

 Day 14 – Wellington to Wellington Airport